How this works

 Build in a buffer week

-Plan for at least one surprise — weather, a school event, an illness.
-A thirteenth available slot means one session can slip without breaking the showcase.
+Plan for at least one surprise during the semester, whether that turns out to be weather, a school event, or an illness.
+A thirteenth available slot in your calendar means a session can slip without breaking the showcase.

 Confirm guide dates early